 - Have a sound appreciation of the factors and processes driving governmental revisions of the legal framework

-- Be an engaged participant in debate regarding emerging and contemporary issues in this field, such as the effect of recent regulatory amendments in the opposition procedures and the implications of closer cooperation between Australia and New Zealand
+- Be an engaged participant in debate regarding emerging and contemporary issues in this field

 - Have a sound understanding of practice issues arising in an international and comparative context